EuniceTorress/elite_devs/README.md

     - Comparative analysis of resource metrics over time.

 8. Integration and Data Sources:
-    - Integrate with existing data sources (e.g., databases, APIs).
+    - Integrate with existing data sources (e.g., databases).
     - Support for importing/exporting data from/to external systems.

 # Non-Functional Requirements: